mcclure/vcxproj-cmake-sharing-example/README.md

 ### TEST IT: VISUAL STUDIO

 Double-click `Project.vcxproj`.
-Let it upgrade if it wants (this may remove the vcxproj).
+Let it upgrade if it wants (this may alter the vcxproj).
 Select "Build"->"Build Solution".

 Now run `.\x64\Debug\Project.exe`.

 ## LICENSE

 The contents of this directory were created by Andi McClure for Love Conquers All Games.
-It is made available to you under the Creative Commons Zero license (effectively public domain).
+It is made available to you under the [Creative Commons Zero](https://creativecommons.org/publicdomain/zero/1.0/) license (effectively public domain).

 ## ROOM FOR IMPROVEMENT?